Kampfkarren/selene/docs/src/lints/type_check_inside_call.md

 Checks for `type(foo == "type")`, instead of `type(foo) == "type"`.

 ## Why this is bad
-This will always return `"boolean"`, and is undoubtably not what you intended to write.
+This will always return `"boolean"`, and is undoubtedly not what you intended to write.

 ## Example
 ```lua